hwayne/learntla-v2/docs/topics/cli.rst

 .. index: ALIAS
 .. _ALIAS:

 Finally, we have ``ALIAS``.
-This lets us effectively simulate the `Error Trace Explorer` on the command line.
+This lets us effectively simulate the `Error Trace Explorer <trace_explorer>` on the command line.
 Let's say we have the following spec:

 ::